The Khan Review: Smoking To Be Illegal Outside UK Pubs & Restaurants

 A recent independent stop smoking services review commissioned by Health Secretary Sajid Javid has now concluded and has presented 15 controversial recommended actions that could dramatically change the lives of smokers and the businesses they frequent should they come to pass.

-The review, which you can learn more about in our previous report, has been carried out by ex-Barnardo’s Children’s Charity CEO turned anti-smoking tsar, Javed Khan.
+The review has been carried out by ex-Barnardo’s Children’s Charity CEO turned anti-smoking tsar, Javed Khan.
 During the review, Khan had already begun calling the current cessation resource in the UK into question, and had proposed a number of potential outcomes of the report that would theoretically resolve shortcomings.

 The radical proposals are not all guaranteed to pass into UK law, however they are being given serious consideration.
 This is predominantly down to growing fears amongst health experts and government that the UK’s goal of a “smoke free” generation by 2030 will not be achieved under the current remit.
 To become “smoke free”, the UK would need to see smoking rates fall from the current 15%, to 5% or below.
 It is currently expected this target will be missed by at least seven years without action.